efredericks/gvsu-cis437/_modules/z-assignments-list.md

 **Note - all assignment files are hosted/submitted within [Blackboard](https://lms.gvsu.edu)**

+**Additional note - these are subject to change as the semester goes on, given this is the first time I'm offering this course**

 &nbsp;
 : Google Cloud / Qwiklabs / AWS Setup
   : **Homework**{: .label .label-purple }